davewadestein/YUU-Spring-2025-Prework-LG1/README.md

       * Emilie Jones     emilie-jones@pluralsight.com

 ## You are agreeing to..
-1. if you use AI, USE AI
+1. if you use AI, USE AI.
+Keep going until you understand.
 2. you don't just run a cell in a notebook–you have an idea of what it will do first, before pressing the run button

 # WELCOME!